You've come to this page because you've asked a question similar to the following:

 The Internet Utilities for OS/2 has dnsqry, dnsgeta, dnsgetns, dnsgetmx, dnsgetd, and dnsgetz for DNS diagnosis.

 The ISC's BIND has host, dnsquery, and dig for DNS diagnosis.
-(Note that some systems are supplied with their own tool named host which often does not perform the same thing as the ISC tool by that name.)
+(Note that some operating systems are supplied with their own tool named host which often does not perform the same thing as the ISC tool by that name.)

 Microsoft's DNS server doesn't come with any better tools than nslookup.